About ChLA

 Chengcheng You

-Chengcheng You is an Assistant Professor at the Department of English, Faculty of Arts and Humanities, University of Macau.
-She has authored 19 articles published in A&HCI journals, including Children’s Literature in Education, International Research in Children’s Literature and The Lion and the Unicorn.
-She has also contributed six book chapters to various edited volumes.
-Her research primarily explores poetics and ethics of anthropomorphism, translation studies, and adaptation studies in children’s literature.
-Additionally, her work extends to comparative literature and culture, with a special emphasis on Chinese children’s literature and its cultural specificities within the global context of the genre.
+Chengcheng You is an Associate Professor at the Department of English, Faculty of Arts and Humanities, University of Macau.
+Her articles can be found in A&HCI journals, such as Children’s Literature in Education, Neohelicon, Animation, The Lion and the Unicorn, International Research in Children’s Literature, and English Studies.
+She has also contributed six book chapters to various edited volumes, such as Representing Childhood and Atrocity (SUNY, 2022).
 Chengcheng is also the co-author of the monograph Poetics and Ethics of Anthropomorphism: Children, Animals, and Poetry (Routledge, 2022).
-Her forthcoming monograph Storying Posthuman Sensibilities: An Affective Evolution in Children’s Literature is currently under contract with Palgrave Macmillan.
+Her research primarily explores the interdisciplinary aspects of children’s literature, such as anthropomorphism, environmental ethics, translation studies, and adaptation studies.
+Her work also extends to comparative literature and culture, with a special emphasis on Chinese children’s literature and its cultural specificities within the global context of the genre.